Back to basics

 Another thing that is clear is that Euktemon’s division of the Sun’s orbit around the Earth has led to a measuring instrument that is not related to its underlying frame of reference in the way he had intended.

-Nevertheless, Western astrology has always kept working with his division, without any reservations, for the simple reason that it produced results.
-Which is remarkable in itself!
+Nevertheless, Western astrology has always kept working with his division, without any reservations, for the simple reason that it produced unmistakable results.
+This makes us wonder!